linuxsimba/linuxsimba.github.io/_source/_posts/2017-10-08-vagrant-junos.md

 I suspect the Juniper builders of the Virtualbox VM did not take this problem into account because it always works with Virtualbox.

-To clear this run the command ``clear  dhcp client binding all`` from the console.
+To clear this issue, run the command ``clear  dhcp client binding all`` from the console.

-The Vqfx10k Virtualbox VM already has a vagrant user with the insecure Vagrant key, so none of that needs to be configured.
+The Vqfx10k Virtualbox VM already has a vagrant user with the insecure Vagrant SSH key, using ``vagrant ssh`` just works.

-After running the command to clear the DHCP client bindings then the Vqfx10k VM now has a working DHCP management Interface
+After running the command to clear the DHCP client bindings, the Vqfx10k VM now has a working DHCP management Interface

 ```
 root@vqfx-re> show dhcp client binding